anuragg-saxenaa/email-assitant/README.md

 # Outlook Voice Agent

-An HTA application that monitors your Outlook inbox for emails sent to a specific Distribution List, checks for configured keywords, and automatically responds with a voice note attachment.
+An advanced HTA application that monitors your Outlook inbox for emails sent to a specific Distribution List, checks for configured keywords, and automatically responds with a voice note attachment.
+Features a modern UI with comprehensive configuration options and robust duplicate prevention.

 ## What It Does

-- Polls your Outlook inbox in the background at configurable intervals
+- **Smart Email Monitoring**: Polls your Outlook inbox with user-configurable intervals (10 seconds to 5 minutes)
+- **Flexible Time Windows**: Configurable lookback window (15 minutes to 24 hours) for catching emails
+- **Multi-Account Support**: Automatically detects Gmail accounts and supports manual inbox selection
-- Filters messages addressed to a specific Distribution List (DL)
+- **Advanced Filtering**: Filters messages addressed to specific Distribution Lists with keyword matching
-- Scans subject and body for configured keywords
+- **Intelligent Processing**: Scans subject and body for configured keywords with detailed logging
-- When a match is found, automatically replies with:
+- **Automated Responses**: When matches are found, automatically replies with:
-  - A voice note attachment (either TTS-generated or a static audio file)
+  - Voice note attachments (TTS-generated or static audio files)
-  - A short HTML message in the email body
+  - Professional HTML message bodies
-- Marks processed emails with a category tag to avoid duplicate replies
+  - Configurable reply modes (Reply, Reply All, or New Email to DL)
+- **Bulletproof Deduplication**: Dual-layer system prevents duplicate replies using both categories and ID tracking
-- Skips typical auto-replies (Out of Office, undeliverable) and noreply senders
+- **Smart Filtering**: Automatically skips auto-replies, out-of-office messages, and noreply senders
+- **Comprehensive Logging**: Detailed processing summaries with actionable suggestions for troubleshooting

 ## Limitations

 - Requires Outlook desktop application (Win32) to be open and running
 - HTA runs with high privileges; only run code you trust
 - TTS produces WAV files; if MP3 is required, use a static MP3 file instead
-- Cannot process shared/team mailboxes unless the Inbox is accessible in your current Outlook profile
+- Cannot process shared/team mailboxes unless accessible in your current Outlook profile
 - Requires Windows 10/11 with Microsoft Outlook installed
+- Uses JScript engine for maximum compatibility (no modern JavaScript features)

 ## Quick Start

-1. **Edit Configuration**:
-   - Open `OutlookVoiceAgent.hta` in a text editor
-   - Locate the configuration section at the top of the file
-   - Set your DL address, keywords, and other parameters

-2. **Run the Application**:
+1. **Launch the Application**:
    - Double-click `OutlookVoiceAgent.hta` to launch
-   - Click "Scan Now" to test immediately
+   - Or use the included `start_agent.bat` file
+   - The application will automatically detect your email accounts

+2. **Configure Settings** (No code editing required!):
+   - **DL Email/Name**: Enter your Distribution List address or name
+   - **Keywords**: Add comma-separated keywords to trigger responses
+   - **Lookback Window**: Choose how far back to check emails (15 min to 24 hours)
+   - **Poll Frequency**: Set how often to check for new emails (10 sec to 5 min)
+   - **Reply Mode**: Choose Reply, Reply All, or New Email to DL
+   - **Voice Settings**: Configure TTS text or static audio file path

+3. **Start Monitoring**:
-   - Click "Minimize" to keep it running in the background
+   - Click "Start Monitoring" to begin

-3. **Test**:
+   - Use "Scan Now" for immediate testing
+   - Monitor the log for detailed processing information

+4. **Test & Troubleshoot**:
-   - Send a test email to your configured DL with one of your keywords
+   - Send a test email to your configured DL with keywords
-   - The agent should detect it and send a voice reply
+   - Check the comprehensive log summary for any issues
+   - Use "Copy Log" to export debug information if needed

 ## Configuration Options

-Edit these settings at the top of the HTA file:
+All settings are now configurable through the modern UI interface:

+### **User-Configurable Settings**
-- `DL_ADDRESS`: The Distribution List SMTP address or display name to match
+- **DL Email/Name**: Distribution List SMTP address or display name to match
-- `KEYWORDS`: Array of case-insensitive keywords to trigger replies
+- **Keywords**: Comma-separated, case-insensitive keywords to trigger replies
-- `POLL_MS`: Polling interval in milliseconds (default: 30000 = 30 seconds)
+- **Subject Filter**: Optional additional subject keyword filter
-- `LOOKBACK_MINUTES`: How far back to check for emails when starting (default: 10)
+- **Lookback Window**: How far back to check emails when starting
+  - Options: 15 min, 30 min, 1 hour (default), 2 hours, 4 hours, 8 hours, 24 hours
+- **Poll Frequency**: How often to check for new emails
+  - Options: 10 sec, 15 sec, 30 sec (default), 1 min, 2 min, 5 min
+- **Reply Mode**: How to respond to matched emails
+  - "Reply" (to sender only), "Reply All" (to all recipients), "New Email to DL"
-- `USE_TTS`: Set to true to generate speech, false to use a static audio file
+- **Voice Mode**: Choose between TTS generation or static audio file
-- `VOICE_TEXT`: The text to convert to speech when USE_TTS is true
+- **TTS Text**: Custom text for speech synthesis
-- `STATIC_AUDIO_PATH`: Path to your MP3/WAV file when USE_TTS is false
+- **Audio File Path**: Path to static MP3/WAV file

-- `REPLY_MODE`: "Reply" (to sender), "ReplyAll" (to all), or "NewToDL" (new email to DL)
-- `PROCESS_CATEGORY`: Category label to mark processed emails
-- `SKIP_SUBJECT_PATTERNS` and `SKIP_SENDER_PATTERNS`: Patterns to avoid replying to
+### **Advanced Features**
+- **Multi-Account Support**: Automatic Gmail detection with manual selection
+- **Dual-Layer Deduplication**: Category-based + ID tracking prevents duplicates
+- **Smart Skip Patterns**: Automatically avoids auto-replies and noreply senders
+- **Comprehensive Logging**: Detailed processing summaries with troubleshooting suggestions

 ## Auto-Start with Windows (Task Scheduler)